Python API

 Updating data from the edited output of find()

-.
-Input can be output of either find()
+The input can be the output of either find()

 , query()